RobbieRotten/obsidian/content/Google Docs/Public International Law Notes.md

       - The PCIJ, by a narrow margin of eight votes to seven, advised that the proposed customs union would be incompatible with the Protocol of 1922.
       - Additionally, a majority of the judges opined (though not as a formal ruling of the Court) that the customs union would also contravene Article 88 of the Treaty of Saint-Germain.
     - Ratio Decidendi:
-      - The Court emphasized that Austria’s independence, as protected by Article 88, meant that Austria had to remain a separate state with full control over its own economic, political, and financial affairs.
+      - The Court emphasized that Austria's independence, as protected by Article 88, meant that Austria had to remain a separate state with full control over its own economic, political, and financial affairs.
-      - The establishment of the customs union was seen as a potential step toward political union, which would undermine Austria’s sovereignty by subjecting its decisions to German influence.
+      - The establishment of the customs union was seen as a potential step toward political union, which would undermine Austria's sovereignty by subjecting its decisions to German influence.
     - Significance:
       - The Austro-German Customs Union Case is significant for its interpretation of state sovereignty and independence in international law.
       - The decision underscored the importance of maintaining a state's independence from external control, especially in situations where economic agreements could lead to political subordination.
-      - This case is frequently cited in discussions of state sovereignty and the limitations imposed by international treaties on a state’s ability to enter into agreements that may compromise its independence.
+      - This case is frequently cited in discussions of state sovereignty and the limitations imposed by international treaties on a state's ability to enter into agreements that may compromise its independence.
 -  FRENCH INDEMNITY OF 1831
   - FRENCH INDEMNITY OF 1831 US Claims Commission.
 Moore, 5
     - Procedural History:
       - After the Napoleonic Wars, France agreed to pay compensation to the United States for damages suffered by American nationals.
-      - The US Claims Commission was established to distribute these funds and determine France’s liability, particularly regarding losses caused by other nations under French influence.
+      - The US Claims Commission was established to distribute these funds and determine France's liability, particularly regarding losses caused by other nations under French influence.
     - Facts:
-      - During the Napoleonic Wars, Holland was a nominally independent state but came under substantial French control, particularly after 1806 when Napoleon’s brother, Louis Bonaparte, was installed as the king of Holland.
+      - During the Napoleonic Wars, Holland was a nominally independent state but came under substantial French control, particularly after 1806 when Napoleon's brother, Louis Bonaparte, was installed as the king of Holland.
       - By 1810, Holland was formally annexed into the French Empire.
       - American merchants suffered losses due to the sequestration of their goods in Dutch ports, which was ordered by France under the Franco-Dutch treaty.
       - Denmark, while maintaining formal independence, engaged in actions that harmed U.S. nationals, likely motivated by the desire to align with French interests or gain favor with Napoleon.
     - Legal Issue:
-      - The central question was whether France could be held liable for the actions of Holland and Denmark, given the extent of France’s control or influence over these nations during the Napoleonic Wars.
+      - The central question was whether France could be held liable for the actions of Holland and Denmark, given the extent of France's control or influence over these nations during the Napoleonic Wars.
     - Decision:
       - The US Claims Commission ruled that France was liable for the damages caused by Holland, as Holland was effectively under French control and lacked true sovereignty.
       - However, France was not held liable for the damages caused by Denmark, as Denmark was considered an independent state acting on its own accord.